Student Charter

 You can obtain information about the procedure for applying for a certificate (diploma) at the Student Information Desk, the Education Service Desk, or the Educational Service Point in your own faculty.

-How can I apply for a list of grades certified by the university?
+How can I apply for a list of grades certified?

-You may apply for a list of grades certified by the university from the Education Service Desk, the Educational Service Point or the Student Information Desk in your own faculty.
+You may apply for a list of grades certified from the Education Service Desk, the Educational Service Point or the Student Information Desk in your own faculty.

 Quality assurance and teaching evaluation